TACC/HPC_Tips/README.md

   c) Newlines are honored when formatting the tip for the terminal.

-  d) leading blanks are honored when formatting the tip for the terminal.
+  d) Leading blanks are honored when formatting the tip for the terminal.

-4) load the database:
+4) Load the database:

 Note that the **load_tips.py** program uses the first argument given as the name of the config file.
 If no argument is given it tries either "HPC_Tips_db.conf" or "HPCTips_db.conf"